 The full Privacy Notice can be viewed here.

-\ This question must be answered I give consent to Croydon Council using my data as outlined in the Privacy
+This question must be answered

+I give consent to Croydon Council using my data as outlined in the Privacy Notice.

-Notice.
-Section 1: About you 2: If you received a letter with a four-digit code please enter it here.
-If you did not receive a letter/code, please enter 0000. \ This question must be answered 3: Do you: \ This question must be answered Live locally to the scheme [ ] Travel through the area [ ] 4: My house number / name or flat number is:
+I give consent to Croydon Council using my data as outlined in the Notice.
+Sec 2: Ition 1: About you If you received a letter with a four-digit code please enter it here.
+If you did not receive a letter/code, please enter 0000.
+This question must be answered Do you: This question must be answered e locally to the scheme [] avel through the area [] 4: My house number / name or flat number is: This question must be answered 5: Road name: This question must be answered 6: Postcode: This question must be answered 7: Which borough do you live in?
+This question must be answered oydon [] Bro omley []

-5. Road name:

-6: Postcode:

-7: Which borough do you live in?